Why Does Love Hurt When You’re in a Relationship

 And even when you want to reach out – you can’t because your partner closes himself/herself.

 “Those who really love you don’t mean to hurt you and if they do, you can’t see it in their eyes but it hurts them too.” ~ Holly Black

 I guess love just hurts when you know you love your partner, yet you know you can’t do anything to help your partner from stop hurting you.

 When love hurts, the world just seems to go upside down.
 It’s almost like things have come to a standstill and there is no meaning in your life, or in living any longer.

-After burning yourself with questions like why does love hurt, why does it only happen to me, what should I do when love hurts, you might tend to end up victimizing yourself and take the blame inwards.
+After burning yourself with questions like why does it only happen to me, you might tend to end up victimizing yourself and take the blame inwards.

-When love hurts in a relationship, you might also tend to isolate yourself from others and immerse yourself into work or other things.
+When it happens, you might also tend to isolate yourself from others and immerse yourself into work or other things.
 Or you start looking for new relationships immediately when one is over, or swear never to look at another man or woman.

 But rushing into a new relationship while your present one isn’t over yet is not right.
 You need to give things time and find out ways to get over the hurt and pain.